 This section describes the land use impacts of Gondola Alternative B, which includes a gondola alignment from La Caille to the Snowbird and Alta ski resorts, improvements to the Wasatch Boulevard segment of S.R.
-210, two mobility hubs, avalanche mitigation alternatives, trailhead parking alternatives, and the No Winter Parking Alternative.
+210, improvements to the segment of S.R.
+210 on North Little Cottonwood Road, avalanche mitigation alternatives, trailhead parking alternatives, and the No Winter Parking Alternative.